-If you’re embarking on your first app, you need to register your organization with an Apple Developer Program and choose a distribution program.
+If you’re embarking on your first app, you need to register your organisation with an Apple Developer Program and choose a distribution program.

 These programs allow developers to issue Provisioning Profiles for their apps.
 A Provisioning Profile is kind of like a passport, issued to your app by Apple, and it permits an app to be installed on particular devices.
 Each ‘passport’ contains the app’s distribution certificate, a list of UDIDs and a bunch of less interesting techy stuff.

 Usually a client gives their developer login and password access to their Developer Program.
-This ensures all apps are kept within the organization instead of with different software vendors.
+This ensures all apps are kept within the organisation instead of with different software vendors.
 The two programs are: